Art of the Blueprint

 Adding Blueprints

-Remember, every new Blueprint you create will already contain the fields from your Core Blueprint.
+Remember, every new Blueprint you add will already contain the fields from the Core Blueprint.
+Core fields will display a padlock (these fields must be edited in the Core Blueprint).

 Add a Blueprint by clicking the + icon, giving it a name, and selecting the category (Object for a type of object, Exhibition for an exhibition, Project for a project with objects, or Group for a group of objects).